-Workspace ONE Launcher only supported in Android 6.0+ Work Managed Device enrollment mode.
+Workspace ONE Launcher is only supported in Android 6.0+ Work Managed Device enrollment mode.
 Workspace ONE Launcher is not supported in Work Profile enrollment.

 Workspace ONE Launcher supports the following OS versions: